tweag/nickel/doc/manual/contracts.md

 A large configuration will most probably have a root contract attached, corresponding to its schema.
-If this contract checked everything eagerly, forcing the evaluation of the most part of the configuration, we would lose the benefits of laziness.
+If this contract checked everything eagerly, forcing the evaluation of most of the configuration, we would lose the benefits of laziness.
 Thus, *we want contracts to be lazy as well*.
 In particular, a subcontract attached to a field should only fire when the field is requested.
 This is the case with record contracts, and in general with all native contracts combinators.

 ### Writing lazy contracts